-The Company records accrued rebates and accrued product returns in Accrued product returns and rebates as current liabilities and records sales discounts as an Accounts receivable valuation allowance.
+The Company records accrued rebates and accrued product returns in Accrued product returns and rebates as current liabilities and records sales discounts as a valuation allowance against Accounts receivable.
+The outstanding amounts of accrued product returns, rebates and allowance for sales discounts as of the respective balance sheet dates are generally affected by the changes in level of gross sales, provision for net product sales deductions and timing of payments/credits.

-The following table provides a summary of activities with respect to sales deductions and related accruals for the three month periods ended March 31, 2019 and 2018, in thousands of dollars:
+The following table provides a summary of activities with respect to sales deductions and related accruals for the six months ended June 30, 2019 and 2018, respectively, in thousands of dollars: